 Bilt Rewards Partner: World of Hyatt

 The process is pretty similar for transferring Bilt points to World of Hyatt, then to Southwest.
 The only difference is that the conversion rate is 5:2.4.
-In other words, you’ll get just 2,400 Rapid Rewards points for every 5,000 World of Hyatt points you transfer.
+In other words, you’ll get just 2,400 Rapid Rewards points for every 5,000 World of Hyatt points transferred.

 Follow the same steps as above to log into your Bilt account and transfer points to Hyatt — just make sure you calculate how many points you’ll need to convert to hit the total for your Southwest redemption.

 The initial transfer should happen within 72 hours.
-Once that happens, log into your World of Hyatt account and go to this page to complete the points-transfer process.
+Once that happens, log into your World of Hyatt account and go to this page to transfer points to Southwest.

-You’ll need to transfer at least 5,000 Hyatt points, and you can earn 5,000 bonus points by converting at least 50,000.
-Click on “Terms and Conditions” to view the rules for transferring Hyatt points to Southwest; you’ll get 2,400 Rapid Rewards points for every 5,000 Hyatt points.
+You’ll need to transfer at least 5,000 Hyatt points, and you’ll receive 5,000 bonus points by converting at least 50,000.
+Click on “Terms and Conditions” to view the rules for transferring Hyatt points to Southwest, pictured below — a reminder that you’ll get 2,400 Rapid Rewards points for every 5,000 Hyatt points.

 Just beneath that is where you can choose Southwest Airlines for the transfer, enter your membership number, and select how many points you wish to transfer.
 Click “Review your conversion” to continue.

-Next, the screen will show all your final details and the amount of points you’ll get.
+Next, the screen will show all your final details and the number of points you’ll get.
 Click “Confirm” to finalize the transfer.

-Be aware that Southwest’s website states it might take up to six weeks for points to transfer from World of Hyatt, so it’s best to do this far in advance, just in case.
+Be aware that Southwest’s website states it may take up to six weeks for points to transfer from World of Hyatt, so it’s best to do this far in advance, just in case.

 The best Southwest flights to book using Bilt points

-The “best” flight redemption is going to depend on whatever your personal travel needs are.
+The “best” Southwest flight redemption depends on your personal travel.
 The more flexible your schedule is, the better, as you’ll be able to take advantage of any sweet spots on Southwest’s Low Fare Calendar.
 This feature allows you to search by month, choose the cheapest option, and pay for your flights in cash or with points.

 Though it depends on your destination and the time of year, you’ll end up getting the best value for your points by booking shorter one-way flights between major cities — for example, between Phoenix (PHX) and Las Vegas (LAS) or Los Angeles (LAX).